ProvaSolo/Group7/Project Documentation/nxps32k358_lpspi.md

             -   **TX Word Count**: Computed by dividing the number of bytes used in the TX FIFO by 4.
             -   **RX Word Count**: Computed by dividing the number of bytes used in the RX FIFO by 4.
+            -   Both counts are masked with `0xF` to fit the 4-bit fields in `FSR`.

     -   **FIFO Status Register (`FSR`) Update**:

-        -   Encodes the word counts into the `FSR` register:
+        -   Encodes the word counts into the `FSR` register after masking:

-            -   Lower 16 bits: TX Word Count.
+            -   Lower 16 bits: TX Word Count (masked with `0xF`).
-            -   Upper 16 bits: RX Word Count.
+            -   Upper 16 bits: RX Word Count (masked with `0xF`).

     -   **Status Register (`SR`) Update**: